Rich-T-kid/TODO-projects/README.md

 * Optional: Python notebooks to simulate queries with metrics 🧠 Shows deep DB internals knowledge 📂 Recruiters at infra/database companies will LOVE this

+2. Distributed Notes/Docs System (Google Docs–lite)
+Support concurrent edits with CRDTs or OT (operational transforms).

+Store history in a log + snapshots.

-(8) Lecture Q&A System with Ranking
+3. Lecture Q&A System with Ranking
 Live question posting + upvote/downvote (like Stack Overflow in class).

 Needs real-time WebSockets and distributed storage.